Dates: October 1 - 4, 2018

 Through this innovative program, you’ll gain awareness of how others perceive you at work and learn techniques for dealing with challenging work environments.
 And, since strong networks mitigate the effects of unconscious bias, you’ll discover ways to build and optimize your social capital.

 You’ll also explore your own unconscious bias, through hands-on work with horses — highly intuitive animals that provide a mirror to examine how others react to our mindsets and behaviors.
 You’ll study wellness and renewal practices.
 And you’ll be equipped to begin to tell your own story of transformation.

 WHO SHOULD ATTEND

-Female individual contributors and leaders with 7-10 years of work experience.
+Female individual contributors and leaders with at least 7 years of work experience.

 - Implement skills and strategies for surviving and thriving in a biased workplace

 - Have an awareness of how you are perceived at work so you can address self-limiting beliefs and behaviors